Plant & Animal Species Guide

 Iris

 Iris plants have sword-like leaves with flowers of all colors that bloom in the spring.
-Because irises can survive through weeds and other grasses and plants, they are able to inhabit most of the Northern hemisphere.
-There are numerous species of Irises, and each have a bright flower, resembling the rainbow.
+Because Irises can survive through weeds and other grasses and plants, they are able to inhabit most of the Northern hemisphere.
+There are numerous species of Iris, and each have a bright flower, resembling the rainbow.
 Did you know that the Iris got its name because it means rainbow in Greek?
 More info: Clemson

 Water Lilies